Home

 The honeybee swarm in a tree

 Do not call an exterminator!
-Honeybees can be safely removed from your property alive, without using toxic chemicals.
+Honeybees can be safely removed from your property alive, without the use of toxic chemicals.

 Do not spray the cluster.
-Let us know exactly where the bees are, how high the cluster is and where it is.
+Please let us know exactly where the bees are located, how high the cluster is, and whether it is easily accessible.

 Swarm removal

 Contact us as soon as possible.
-The swarm removal is a free service.
+Swarm removal is a free service.

 Important!